emyu10/bit-mic/Java Programming/Revision.md

 - Can be considered as data encapsulation.

 ### Built-in packages
+Following are only some of the packages in Java official library.
 - ```java.lang``` contains language support classes.
 This package is imported automatically (no import declaration required).
 - ```java.io``` contains classes for input and output operations.
 - ```java.util``` contains data structures and date-time operations.
 The familiar ```Scanner``` class is in this package.